Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Experiment and Results

 \subsection{Velostat Non-ideal Properties}

-Piezoresistive resistors like the Velostat have some notorious non-ideal properties, including reduced sensitivity due to crosstalk, stray currents, electrical noise, and nonlinear resistance characteristics.
+Piezoresistive resistors such as Velostat have some notorious nonideal properties, including reduced sensitivity due to crosstalk, stray currents, electrical noise, and nonlinear resistance characteristics.
 We seek to improve the accuracy and robustness of SPeM by discussing and characterizing these properties of Velostat and by featuring them in the pressure image stream data.
 Due to the inevitable crosstalk, the resulting noise is a challenge.
-Fig. \ref{Fig. Unoccupied Sample Distribution} shows the voltage distribution of different elements when they are unoccupied.
+Fig. \ref{Fig. Unoccupied Sample Distribution} shows the voltage distribution of different elements when they are not occupied.
 It can be seen that the voltage of different elements oscillates between several units when unoccupied, which also causes the element voltage to oscillate when monitoring human activities.
-Fig. \ref{Fig. Velostat Nonlinear Resistance Characteristics} shows the noise-induced voltage instability in the loading and releasing states and the nonlinear resistance characteristics.
+Fig. \ref{Fig. Velostat Nonlinear Resistance Characteristics} shows the noise-induced voltage instability in the loading and releasing states and the non-linear resistance characteristics.
 In which the loading and releasing states refer to the state of continuous loading at 100 Newton pressure and the state of after-stop loading, respectively.
-At the 10th second, the Velostat is loading with a voltage rise, but the gradient is decreasing.
+At the 10-th second, the Velostat is loaded with a voltage rise, but the gradient is decreasing.
 Although the voltage rise can converge to a final steady-state value, for human monitoring applications, the voltage and the generated pressure image constantly oscillate and rise as the occupancy progresses.
 The same is true for the releasing state.
-Therefore, we propose an image stream rather than a single image as one sample in the dataset.
+Therefore, we propose an image stream instead of a single image as a sample in the dataset.